calliewentling/ApregoarProject/README.md

 ## The overview
 COMPREHENSIVE: Allows association of multiple spatial/temporal events and/or contextual places per article.

 REPRESENTATIVE: Nothing happens in zero dimensions.
-Instead of points, the tools al low the association of multi-polygons to represent places.
+Instead of points, the tools allow the association of multi-polygons to represent places.

 HIGH CONFIDENCE: Because the instances are tagged by contributor type, verified content data is much higher quality than the geoparsed results from scraped articles.

 DYNAMIC: Connections to the data are available as each article is published, negating lag time for integration into other applications.
 Likewise, publisher revisions are reflected automatically and immediately.

 ## Collaborate
-We're looking for stakeholders to help guide the next stages of development, and teammembers to realize the next steps.
+We're looking for stakeholders to help guide the next stages of development, and team members to realize the next steps.

 Get in touch if you'd like to learn more!